-The Foundation had nil amounts receivable as at December 31, 2011 (2010 - \$111,306) and amounts payable totaling \$2,626 (2010 - \$40,147) from/to The United Church which are included in accounts receivable and in accounts payable, respectively.
+The Foundation had \$nil amounts receivable as at December 31, 2013 (2012 - \$nil) and amounts payable totaling \$699,611 (2012 - \$747) from/to The United Church, which are included in accounts receivable and in accounts payable, respectively.
 These amounts are non-interest bearing.

-6. Investments
+5. Investments

-The United Church of Canada Foundation has adopted the policy of socially responsible investing developed by The United Church of Canada.
-Under that policy, the Foundation has chosen to invest in the Fiera Balanced Fund, which is managed by Fiera Sceptre Inc. (Fiera) and adheres to the socially responsible investment requirements of The United Church of Canada Foundation.
-As of December 31, 2011, the Foundation holds 425,759 (2010 - 323,286) units in the pooled fund with a unit value of \$10.38 as at December 31, 2011 (2010 - \$10.43).
-At December 31, 2011, The Foundation held two bonds totaling \$132,923 which are included in investments in the Gift Funds.
-The receipt of these bonds was recorded as deferred revenue in the statement of financial positions
+The Foundation has adopted the policy of socially responsible investing developed by The United Church.
+Under that policy, the Foundation has chosen to invest in the Fiera Balanced Fund, which is managed by Fiera Capital Inc. (Fiera) and adheres as closely as possible to the socially responsible investment requirements of The United Church of Canada Foundation.
+In recent years the Fiera Balanced Fund has always been greater than 96% compliant with the Foundation's socially responsible investment policy.
+As of December 31, 2013, the Foundation holds 4,126,937 (2012 - 1,217,937) units in the pooled fund with a unit value of \$11.99 as at December 31, 2013 (2012 - \$10.99).
+At December 31, 2013, the Foundation held two bonds totaling \$130,604 (2012 - \$130,604), which are included in investments in the Gift Funds.
+The receipt of these bonds was recorded as deferred revenue in the statement of financial position.

-7. Gift Funds
+6. Gift Funds

-The Foundation receives and issues receipts (and tax receipts) for gifts of securities intended for congregations and other registered charities.
+The Foundation receives and issues tax receipts for gifts of securities intended for congregations and other registered charities.
 These receipts are recorded as designated donations.
-The sale proceeds, less brokerage and administrative costs, are passed on to the charities of the donors' choice.
-For each participating donor a personal fund is established, into which flow-through gifts are made.
-The disbursements made to the charities from the sale of securities are considered flow-through grants and are recorded as a grant expense.
+The sale proceeds, less brokerage costs, are passed on to the charities of the donors' choice.
+For each participating donor, a personal fund is established, into which gifts are made.
+The disbursements made to the charities from the sale of securities are recorded as a grant expense.
 Undisbursed proceeds are recorded in deferred revenue and accounts payable until such time, not to exceed twenty-four months, the donor designates a congregation or charity to which the proceeds are to be disbursed.

-8. Net inter-fund transfers
+7. Net inter-fund transfers

 The Foundation accounts for its fund administrative fees and donor undesignated general donations in the net inter-fund transfer accounts.
-The administrative fees as required by Fiera Sceptre Inc. for Endowment Funds are charged by the General Operating fund quarterly at 0.25% of the average fund balance and reflected as inter-fund transfers.
-Administrative fees are charged to Gift Funds at a fixed amount only if the disbursement from the Fund is to a non-United Church related organization.
-The administrative fees charged to Endowment Funds total \$40,760 (2010 -\$29,795).
-Donor undesignated general donations totaling \$72,035 (2010 -\$13,410) were included in the General Operating Fund donations and transferred to the Endowment Funds.
+The administrative fees as required by Fiera Capital Inc. for Endowment Funds are charged by the General Operating Funds quarterly at 0.25% of the average fund balance and reflected as inter-fund transfers.
+The administrative fees charged to Endowment Funds total \$449,065 (2012 - \$58,347).
+Donor undesignated general donations totaling \$0 (2012 - \$65,538) were included in the General Operating Fund donations and transferred to the Endowment Funds upon motion by the Board of Directors.

-9. Co-investment program
+8. Co-investment program

-Under the co-investment program, the Foundation provides the congregations, presbyteries, conferences and partner organizations of The United Church access to its investment manager.
-Fiera Sceptre Inc., who contracts with each participant for investment management services.
-The Foundation provides administrative support services with regards to the co-investment program as described in a service agreement with Fiera which was revised effective July 1, 2011.
+Under the co-investment program, the Foundation provides the congregations, presbyteries, Conferences and partner organizations of The United Church access to its investment manager, Fiera Sceptre Funds Inc., who contracts with each participant for investment management services.
+The Foundation provides administrative support services with regards to the co-investment program as described in a service agreement with Fiera, which was revised effective September 29, 2011.
 The investment assets of the congregations and other participants are not recorded in the Foundation's financial statements.
-As part of the revised agreement, the Foundation added its investments to the co-investment program.
-At December 31, 2011 the investments totaled \$23.1 million (2010 - \$22.3 million).
-The participants in the co-investment program are charged a fee under this program by Fiera.
-The fee for each participant is 0.25% of the average quarterly value of the investments included in the co-investment program.
-Fiera retains 20% of the fee and forwards 80% of the fees earned from the program to the Foundation.
-The total revenue for the Foundation in 2011 was \$185,103 (2010 - \$175,949) and the expenses incurred in relation to the program total \$48,258 (2010 - \$36,154).
-Under the revised agreement, the Foundation pays the account maintenance fees for any participant that holds investments whose average market value is less than \$180,000.
-In 2011 The Foundation paid \$5,262 in account maintenance fees.
+At December 31, 2013, the investments totaled \$21.5 million (2012 - \$24.6 million).
+The participants in the co-investment program are charged a fee under this program by Fiera in accordance with Fiera's fee structure.
+Under the revised agreement, Fiera forwards the Foundation a portion of the fees earned from the program and the Foundation pays the account maintenance fees for any participant that holds investments whose average market value is less than \$180,000.
+In 2013, The Foundation paid \$4,416 (2012 - \$9,369) in account maintenance fees.

-10. Guarantees
+9. Guarantees